(7,366) of deaths of Aboriginal and Torres Strait Islander people aged 0–74 were from avoidable causes in 2015–2019

 - Almond D & Currie J 2011.
 Killing me softly: The fetal origins hypothesis.
 Journal of economic perspectives 25:153-72.

-- DoH 2018b.
+- Department of Health (Australian Government Department of Health) 2018.
 Economic Evaluation of the Indigenous Australians’ Health Programme Phase 1 Report.
+Canberra: Department of Health.

 - Hoy WE, Mott SA & McLeod BJ 2017.
 Transformation of mortality in a remote Australian Aboriginal community: a retrospective observational study.
 BMJ Open 7:e016094.

 - Li SQ, Gray N, Guthridge S, Pircher S, Wang Z & Zhao Y 2009.
 Avoidable mortality trends in Aboriginal and non‐Aboriginal populations in the Northern Territory, 1985‐2004.
 Australian & New Zealand Journal of Public Health 33:544-50.

 - Ostrowski JA, MacLaren G, Alexander J, Stewart P, Gune S, Francis JR et al. 2017.
 The burden of invasive infections in critically ill Indigenous children in Australia.
 The Medical Journal of Australia, 206:78-84.